ricardomaduro/UX-Design--Glance-InteractivePrototype/README.md

 The pdf files are the work for each week of this capstone project.
 They contain all the design process, from research to implementation of the prototype.

+The zip file contains the JQeuryMobile, HTML and CSS code for the app.

 This medium post explains all the process:

 https://medium.com/@ricardo.s.maduro/creating-an-interactive-prototype-the-design-process-cf069b2ca2b0#.q5jrucoma